List of The Umbrella Academy characters: Leonard Peabody

-Leonard Peabody, also known as Harold Jenkins, is an exclusive character to the television series based on The Conductor.
+Leonard Peabody, also known as Harold Jenkins, is an exclusive character to the television series based on the Conductor.
 He is portrayed by John Magaro as an adult, while Jesse Noah Gruman portrays a younger Harold.
 As a child, he was an admirer of the Umbrella Academy and begged to join, since he was born on the same day as the result of a normal pregnancy, but was rejected and humiliated by Reginald.
 He later discovers Reginald's diary, detailing Vanya's potential, and inserts himself into her life with the goal of manipulating her into discovering her powers and using them against her siblings.
 After hiring thugs to rough him up in front of Vanya, he loses an eye and the prosthetic eyeball that Five found in the future is revealed to be his after his death.
 He is killed by Vanya after she discovers his secret.

 Lila Pitts

 Lila Pitts is a character exclusive to the television adaptation; she is portrayed by Ritu Arya, while Riya Korah and Anjana Vernuganan portray a teenaged and four-year old version of the character in flashbacks.
 Lila is introduced as a fellow patient at the mental institution Diego is committed to in 1963.
 After she and Diego escape the institution, Lila tags along to help Diego stop the apocalypse.
-However, Five, who doesn't trust Lila, discovers she is The Handler's daughter, and that in 1993, The Handler had Five execute Lila's parents so she could take Lila for herself and raise her.
+However, Five, who does not trust Lila, discovers she is The Handler's daughter, and that in 1993, The Handler had Five execute Lila's parents so she could take Lila for herself and raise her.
 She is one of the 43 children born on October 1, 1989, and has the ability to mirror anyone's powers.